Skip to content

 To create a custom ElevationLayer you must call createSubclass() on BaseElevationLayer.
 We’ll name the custom layer ExaggeratedElevationLayer.

 Since this sample exaggerates existing elevation values, we require ElevationLayer and load the default ArcGIS TopoBathy3D service as a dependency of the custom layer.
-This is done inside the load() method because it is a loadable resource.
+This is done inside the load() method.

 We’ll also create an exaggeration property to specify the factor by which we’ll exaggerate the elevation.